 Compostable trays replaced styrofoam trays (400,000 per year).

-- Green Team volunteers established Zero Waste Stations at school and community events (including LEF and Discovery Day).
+Green Team volunteers established Zero Waste Stations at school and community events (including LEF and Discovery Day).

 By November, Bowman Elementary, Clarke and Diamond Middle Schools, and Lexington High School have had active Green Teams leading the waste reduction and recycling/composting effort during lunchtime and at events.
 We have reached 100% participation in all Lexington Public Schools!

 Whitsons Food Service phases out petroleum-based plastic straws and utensils.

 Plastic bag/film recycling through Trex expands to 8 LPS schools.

 Joined forces with Lexington Girl Scout troop in proposing and passing bylaw changes to eliminate/reduce petroleum-based plastic beverage straws and stirrers, and expanded polystyrene food serviceware and packaging.

 All nine LPS schools are composting and recycling lunch waste every day, diverting 3.3 tons of organic waste from the incinerator each week.

 Partnered with Lexington DPW and Sustainable Lexington to promote International Compost Awareness Week and help distribute free bins to new Black Earth curbside compost pickup Lexington customers.

 Part of Clean Heat Lexington in bringing Warrant Article 31 CLEAN HEAT-HOME RULE LEGISLATION/BYLAW AMENDMENT/ FOSSIL FUEL INFRASTRUCTURE in Annual Town Meeting.